nels0nfx/nelson-md-multi-/README.md

-# NelsonMD – Multi-Session WhatsApp Bot
+# NelsonMD Multi-Session WhatsApp Bot

-NelsonMD is a powerful multi-session WhatsApp bot built with **Baileys**.
-It allows each user to host their own bot session, scan their own QR code, and keep their session stored — just like Levante.
+NelsonMD is a powerful multi-session WhatsApp bot built using **Baileys**.
+It allows users to host their own bot sessions, scan their unique QR codes, and keep their session running — just like Levante.

 ---